sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 >### Quality assessment criteria
 > Designing an ideal testing tool requires striking a balance between two measures: (a) Soundness, and (b) Completeness. `Soundness` dictates that there should be no False Negative (FN) &mdash; no vulnerability should be skipped.
 This implies that no alarm is raised *IFF* there is no existing vulnerability in the *System Under Test (SUT)*. `Completeness` dictates that there should be no False Positives (FP) &mdash; no false alarm should be raised.
 This implies that an alarm is raised *IFF* a valid vulnerability is found. \
 > &nbsp;&nbsp;&nbsp;&nbsp; A perfect testing tool is both sound and complete.
 However, this is an undecidable problem &mdash; given finite time, the tool will always be wrong for some input.
 In reality, tools often compromise of FPs or FNs.
 Low FNs are ideal for security critical applications where a missed vulnerability can cause significant loss, e.g. banking apps.
-Low FPs are ideal for applications that don&#39;t have a lot of manpower to evaluate the correctness of each result. \
+Low FPs are ideal for applications that don't have a lot of manpower to evaluate the correctness of each result. \
 > &nbsp;&nbsp;&nbsp;&nbsp;Additionally, an ideal testing tool is `interpretable`: an analyst can trace the results to a solid cause, and are `scalable`: the tool can be used for large applications without compromising heavily on performance.

 # Static Application Security Testing (SAST)